mittingphx/Music/README.md

 ```

 The command will:
-- Start the development server on port 3000
+- Start the development server on port 3000 with the `public` directory as the root
 - Automatically open your browser to http://localhost:3000
 - Check for and install any required dependencies